 The earliest and most evident sign of cerebellar abiotrophy is ataxia—especially affecting the hind limbs, leading to unsteady, wobbling movement.
 Additional symptoms include:

-A definitive diagnosis can only be confirmed after death by examining brain tissue, unfortunately the only current gold standard.
+A definitive diagnosis can only be confirmed after death by examining brain tissue, the only current gold standard.
 While this is difficult for pet owners, it underscores the challenge of early and absolute diagnosis before death.

 There is no cure or effective treatment available for cerebellar abiotrophy at this time.
 The disease is progressive and may significantly affect quality of life.